adjust/adobe_air_sdk/README.md

 Adjust.setOfflineMode(true);
 ```

 Conversely, you can deactivate the offline mode by calling `setOfflineMode` with `false`.
-When the adjust SDK is put back in online mode, all saved information is sent to our servers with the correct timstamps.
+When the Adjust SDK is put back in online mode, all saved information is sent to our servers with the correct timstamps.

 Unlike disabling tracking, this setting is **not remembered between sessions**.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.